Malaysian plover

-The Malaysian plover (Charadrius peronii) is a small (c.
+The Malaysian plover (Anarhynchus peronii) is a small (c.
 35–42 g) wader that nests on beaches and salt flats in Southeast Asia.

 Description

 The Malaysian plover is 15 cm (5.9 in) in length.
 The male can be recognized by a thin black band around the neck; the female has a thin brown band.
 Its legs are pale.
 Its voice is a soft twit.